axolotl-ai-cloud/axolotl/README.md

 # Trust remote code for untrusted source
 trust_remote_code:

-# whether you are training a 4-bit quantized model
+# whether you are training a 4-bit GPTQ quantized model
 load_4bit: true
 gptq_groupsize: 128 # group size
 gptq_model_v1: false # v1 or v2

 # this will attempt to quantize the model down to 8 bits and use adam 8 bit optimizer
 load_in_8bit: true
+# use bitsandbytes 4 bit
+load_in_4bit:

 # Use CUDA bf16
 bf16: true # bool or 'full' for `bf16_full_eval`. require >=ampere